Decade delayed center finally on track.

 The redevelopment represents a $95 million investment in the community, $40 million to develop the retail portion, and another $55 million for development of the residential component.
 The residential portion, to be completed by an as-yet unannounced residential developer, will include 345 units.

 The current timeline is for the Publix and other retailers to open next June with the residential portion expected to follow six to eight months later.

 The new shopping center is expected to spur interest in the surrounding area where there are a number of vacant or abandoned properties.
 Among them, a former bank and former McDonald's sit vacant and ripe for redevelopment beside the center along Marietta Boulevard.
-The former Barking Hound Village, on Bolton Road at Mareitta Boulevard, also represents a potential redevelopment opportunity.
+The former Bark Avenue Pet Resort, on Bolton Road at Marietta Boulevard, also represents a potential redevelopment opportunity.

 As far as I know, this will mark the first center Edens has developed itself, rather than purchased in the Atlanta market.

 In addition to the Moores Mill project, Edens' Atlanta area holdings include Tuxedo Festival, Andrews Square, Brookwood Village, Buckhead Market Place and Lenox Marketplace in Buckhead, Fountain Oaks in Sandy Springs, Merchant's Walk in East Cobb, Alpharetta Commons in Alpharetta and most recently Toco Hills shopping center.